-"Other income (loss), net" consists primarily of investment amortization and accretion of discounts on short-term investments, foreign exchange gains and losses, other income from government grants based on expenditures that qualify for reimbursement and interest expense.
+"Other income (loss), net" consists primarily of investment amortization and accretion of discounts and premiums on short-term investments and foreign exchange gains and losses.

-Income tax expense
+Income tax (benefit) expense

-Income tax expense consists of current income tax expense which is expected to be payable for the current year.
+Income tax (benefit) expense consists of current income tax (benefit) expense which is expected to be (refundable) payable for the current year.